CCARA Club News

 November CCARA Meeting - Special November 14th

-The November CCARA meeting was well attended as the club welcomed several guests from the ARRL-Ohio cabinet.
+The November CCARA and Coshocton ARES meeting was well attended as the club welcomed several guests from the ARRL-Ohio cabinet.
+This meeting was a joint meeting of CCARA and ARES coordinated by NF8U and AA8BN.
 Scott Yonally N8SY Section Manager, Stan Broadway N8BHL Section Emergency Coordinator, Lyn Alfman N8IMW Assistant Section Manager, and Sonny Alfman w8fhf District Emergency Coordinator.
+Refreshments were provided by AA8UA and AA8BN.
+Thanks to all for a great meeting.

 First up: Steve AA8BN reviewed our recent ARES activities with the SET, MARS Test, and local events including assisting the board of elections with communications to two outlying poling places, and a hospital table top exercise.